cyverse/irods-adm/coding-standards-bash.md

 ### Source File Names

 For an executable script, the file name should not have a file extension.
-It is suggested to use all lower case as well.
 For a library, the file name should have the `.sh` or `.bash` extension.
 The base name should be all lower case with an underscore (`_`) separating each pair of adjacent words.
-This allows the library prefix on the functions defined within to be the same as the file name.
+This allows the library functions to be prefixed with the library's name.
+Similarly, a package's directory name should be all lower case with an underscore separating words.

 ```bash
 prompt> cat project_storage.sh